 WHY DO ELDERLY ADULTS GET SICK EASILY?

 As we age, our immune systems naturally weaken.
 Weakened immune systems make it more difficult for the body to fight off infections.
 Something as simple as the common cold can be dangerous to adults over the age of 65.
 Additionally, elderly adults may suffer from other health complications, which further weakens the body’s immune response.
-Overall, a weakened immune response paired with the onset of chronic diseases makes it easier for the elderly to get sick than other age groups.
+Overall, a weakened immune response paired with the onset of chronic diseases make it easier for the elderly to get sick than other age groups.

 WHERE ARE COMMON INFECTIONS IN THE ELDERLY MOST LIKELY TO OCCUR?